BIOL548O/website/content/page/02_github.md

 This file explains your project to your audience on Github.
 At present, your audience will not extend beyond this room.
 In the near future, it may extend to the whole Internet!

 * with the help of Rstudio, let's practice some markdown basics.
+* You can see a handy Markdown cheatsheet in Rstudio using `Help > Markdown Quick Reference`
+* Note that there is a difference between Rstudio's Markdown (based on [Pandoc markdown](http://pandoc.org/) and [Github Flavoured Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/))
+* You can also mix HTML formatting in with Markdown (for example to get superscripts you can use `<sup></sup>`)

 ## project setup